elliejs/Willump/README.md

 # Willump
 Willump is a Python3 helper for the League of Legends LCU API.
 Willump is asynchronous and can communicate on both HTTPS and WSS channels.

-## for help with Willump take a look at the [Documentations folder](https://github.com/elliejs/Willump/tree/main/tutorial)
+## For help with Willump take a look at the [Documentation folder](https://github.com/elliejs/Willump/tree/main/tutorial)

 Willump would not exist without [lcu-driver](https://github.com/sousa-andre/lcu-driver), another driver for the League of Legends LCU API.
 Huge thanks to [Andre Sousa](https://github.com/sousa-andre) for creating the starting point for Willump.

-Documentation for the LCU can be found on the [Hextech Docs](https://www.hextechdocs.dev/lol/lcuapi), and a schema of the LCU can be found [here](http://www.mingweisamuel.com/lcu-schema/tool/).
+Documentation for the LCU can be found on the [Hextech Docs](https://hextechdocs.dev/getting-started-with-the-lcu-api/), and a schema of the LCU can be found [here](http://www.mingweisamuel.com/lcu-schema/tool/).

 If you have questions about Willump or the Riot API, find me or ask a question at the [Riot Games Third Party Developer Community](https://discord.gg/riotgamesdevrel) Discord.